The ultimate guide to financial modeling for startups

 Personnel is probably one of the easier forecasts to build.
 With your personnel forecast you project the number of employees hired including their respective salaries, additional benefits and payroll taxes.
-You could split up your personnel into four different categories:
+To make personnel forecasting more simple you could split up your personnel into different categories, for instance:

 - Direct labor: here you include the employees that will be solely engaged with the production of the goods sold or services delivered.
 Think of engineers and technicians for companies selling tangible hardware products, a junior advisor in a consultancy company, or customer onboarding personnel in a SaaS business.
 These costs are not part of operating expenses but are part of the cost of goods sold.

 - Sales and marketing: for instance sales managers, marketing managers, copywriters, social media experts, etc. These employees are part of your operating expenses.